ElementsProject/lightning/doc/lightning-reserveinputs.7.md

 The **reserveinputs** RPC command places (or increases) reservations on any inputs specified in *psbt* which are known to lightningd.
 It will fail with an error it any of the inputs are known to be spent.

+Normally the command will fail (with no reservations made) if an input is already reserved.
+If *exclusive* is set to *False*, then existing reservations are simply extended, rather than causing failure.

 RETURN VALUE